roidrole/A-Dark-Mode/README.md

 4. Ex Nihilo Creatio
 5. FutureMC
 6. Lazy AE2
+7. Modular Machinery (and CE)
-7. Gregtech (not fully tested)
+8. Gregtech (not fully tested)
-8. Tinker's Complement
+9. Tinker's Complement
-9. Techguns
+10. Techguns
-10. Tech Reborn
+11. Tech Reborn

 If you feel a mod is missing, check if A Dark Mode supports it.
 If not, I welcome PRs